 Top 10 Reasons To Visit Lehigh Valley

 Lehigh Valley, PA is steeped in history yet has quickly become a region known for its nightlife, entertainment, arts, and outdoor activities.
-Highlighted by its three cities, Allentown, Bethlehem and Easton, Lehigh Valley is one of the fastest growing areas in the state and only 90 minutes from New York City and an hour from Philadelphia.
+Highlighted by its three cities—Allentown, Bethlehem, and Easton—Lehigh Valley is one of the fastest growing areas in the state and only 90 minutes from New York City and an hour from Philadelphia.

 Here are 10 great reasons to live, work, and play in Lehigh Valley.

 You can actually touch – and ring – a replica of the Liberty Bell that rests at the Liberty Bell Museum in Zion’s Reformed United Church of Christ in Allentown.
 The site was not only where America’s most famous symbol of freedom was hidden during the Revolutionary War, but it also served as a refuge during Indian raids, a hospital, and a meeting place for the reading of the Declaration of Independence.
-While these sites form a triple crown for history lovers, the region offers much more for anyone fascinated by glimpses of the challenges, culture and quirks of colonial and industrial life.
+While these sites form a triple-crown for history lovers, the region offers much more for anyone fascinated by glimpses of the challenges, culture, and quirks of colonial and industrial life.

 - PA Bacon Fest and Garlic Fest: The former taking place in November and the latter in October, both festivals make Easton the fun place to be for quirky festivals that keep you coming back for more.

-Just down the street from Sands® Bethlehem is the ArtsQuest™ Center at SteelStacks™.
-Get to know this area as it is home to such events as Musikfest, Oktoberfest and more.
-At night, the Musikfest Café on the second floor hosts artists from Citizen Cope to Puddles Pity Party in the glow of the illuminated blast furnaces of Bethlehem Steel lore.
-The State Theatre Center for the Arts in Easton, Pa. has some of the best performances in the area ranging from the top tier comedy of Louis C.K. to full-on productions like Jersey Boys.
+Just down the street from Wind Creek Bethlehem is the ArtsQuest™ Center at SteelStacks™.
+Get to know this area as it is home to such events as Musikfest, Oktoberfest, and more.
+At night, the Musikfest Café hosts nationally-acclaimed musical and comedy acts in the glow of the illuminated blast furnaces of Bethlehem Steel.
+The State Theatre Center for the Arts in Easton, Pa. has some of the best performances in the area ranging from the top-tier comedy to touring Broadway musicals, and more.
 The Civic Theatre of Allentown provides independent movie showings and the best in community theater.